sameer302/Supporting_Codes/Github.md

+# How to add user name and user email in github
+   git config --global user.name "Your Name" git config --global user.email "Your Email"

 # Three ways to add new line in markdown files:
    a) Add two spaces at the end of first line, this will move to next line in same paragraph